MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-module.md

 ---
-title: Tutorial - Create an Azure VM cluster with Terraform using the Module Registry
+title: Create an Azure VM cluster with Terraform using the Module Registry
 description: Learn how to use Terraform modules to create a Windows virtual machine cluster in Azure.
-keywords: azure devops terraform vm virtual machine cluster module registry ms.topic: tutorial ms.date: 03/09/2020
+keywords: azure devops terraform vm virtual machine cluster module registry ms.topic: how-to ms.date: 03/09/2020
 ---

-# Tutorial: Create an Azure VM cluster with Terraform using the Module Registry
+# Create an Azure VM cluster with Terraform using the Module Registry

 This article walks you through creating a small VM cluster with the Terraform [Azure compute module](https://registry.terraform.io/modules/Azure/compute/azurerm/1.0.2).
 In this tutorial you learn how to: